aimenux/WorkerServiceDemo/README.md

 >
 > :three: `ConfigurationOptionsMonitorService` : dynamic reading of configuration features
 >
-> The worker could be published and deployed either on windows or linux.
->
-> In order to deploy the worker as a windows service, type the following commands :
+> In order to deploy the worker as a windows service, type the following commands in your terminal :
 >
 > :white_check_mark: Build in release mode : `dotnet build -c release`
 >